ungureanudaniel/timesheets_app/README.md

-# Django Timesheets App == underconstruction ==
+# Django Timesheets App == Under Construction ==

-This repository contains a Django web application for managing timesheets in a company or anyhow you want.
+This repository contains a Django web application for managing timesheets in a company or for personal use.
 It includes features for user registration, profile management, timesheet submission, and reporting.

 ## Features

 - **User Registration and Authentication**:
-  - Users can register with username, email, and password.
+  - Users can register with a username, email, and password.
   - New registrations are pending approval by administrators.

 - **User Profile**: